Training Your Defense Team to Win

 While corporations like Apple may claim that the cloud services they offer is protected and safe, there is no way to be sure.
 It is important to make sure your communications are safe.
 While communications from within your office team should be safe from government interference, there is no way to know that communications with your client will be protected over the cloud.
 In 2012 alone, the government sent Google over 21,000 requests for information affecting over 33,000 users.
 Microsoft received over 70,000 request affecting over 120,000 accounts.

-It cannot be understated that at its core, using the Cloud through Google or Apple means that you are essentially keeping your data on someone elses server.
+It cannot be understated that at its core, using the Cloud through Google or Apple means that you are essentially keeping your data on someone else server.
 Google Director of Security for Google apps, Eran Feignenbaum has said himself that, while he believes that the Cloud is safe for public and sensitive date, it should not be used for top secret data.
 Should defense attorneys not consider their constitutionally protected communications to be top secret?
 Or are they only sensitive?
 Whether our clients are accused of selling pot to their friends or selling arms to Iran, they probably consider the strategy and work of their attorneys to be top secret.
 At the time of publishing their article in 2011, the ABA would not consider Dropbox a recommendable storage option for confidential documents, due to encryption issues.
 Due to these security issues, it is a best practice to only use a privately owned cloud or remotely accessible server like the one described above.

 III.
 The Electronic Frontier Post-Jones